yaroshiroki/AlevelYaros/README.md

 # AlevelYaros
-I will be making an AI to beat a person at Scalextric
+I will be using Computer Vision to track a tennis ball, in my camera's field of view.